-- Creativity: able to express your personality in your work.
+- Creativity: able to express their personality in your work.

 Over the years our values may change.
-Some of our jobseekers now see health as their number one value, and this comes as no surprise as they are mature workers and their bodies are changing.
-Personally, I value balance, creativity, and autonomy.
+Some of my clients saw health as their number one value, and this came as no surprise, as they were older workers and their bodies were changing.
+Personally, I valued balance, creativity, and autonomy.
 I desire the same values, but autonomy is at the top of my list.

-My workshop attendees agree that unless their values are met, they’re unhappy and hope for a job the fulfills their values.
-Some openly admit that they were unhappy at their last job for various reasons.
-The goal, then, is to find a job which meets at least three of their values.
+My workshop attendees agreed that unless their values were met, they’d be unhappy with their perspective jobs.
+Some openly admit that they were unhappy at their last job because their values weren’t being met.